Blobfolio/blob-mimes/wp/readme.txt

 The MIME database has been updated, and generic XML/JSON matching has been improved.

 = 0.8.8 =
 The MIME database has been updated.

-= 0.8.7 =
-The MIME database has been updated.